WHAT DOES SAKA DO FOR YOU?

 - To grow awareness about the sport in the local community at large

-- Five very successful championship events were held under the direct management of SAKA.
+- Very successful championship events were held under the direct management of SAKA.
 These efforts resulted in over 70 competitors entering the event – the largest field for any kitesurfing(freestyle/wave) event ever in South Africa

 - Support from kitesurfing / industry brands in the form of sponsorship and prizes